COVID-Buddy/covid-buddy/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Deployment

+1. `ng build --prod` - builds the project into the `dist/` folder.
+2. `docker build -t asia.gcr.io/matej-kramny/covid-sg .` - The docker image is just nginx embedded with cloudflare ssl certificates, you can put them into `ngx/` folder (files `cert.crt`, `cert.key` and nginx conf `conf.conf`).